sabmarketai/SABIMARKET_AI/README.md

 ## Known gaps / next steps

 - No auth, no real backend — by design, per the brief.
-- `SpeechRecognition` is not a web standard and support varies; consider a server-side Whisper-style endpoint for consistent transcription across devices, especially for Pidgin accuracy.
+- `SpeechRecognition` is not a web standard and support varies; consider server-side Whisper-style endpoint for consistent transcription across devices, especially for Pidgin accuracy.
 - Icons in `public/icons/` are placeholders generated for this scaffold —